- The disease

-Meningococcal B vaccine (MenBV) - Available on private script.
+Meningococcal B vaccine (MenBV) - [Available under the National Immunisation Program for certain groups from July 2020], or by private script.
 Recommended for infants and young children, adolescents, young adults living in close quarters, some laboratory personnel and individuals with certain medical conditions.

-Quadrivalent meningococcal vaccines (4vMenCV and 4vMenPV) which protect against serogroups A, C, W and Y. Available on private script.
-Recommended for occupational exposures, some travel and certain medical conditions.
+Quadrivalent meningococcal vaccines (4vMenCV and 4vMenPV) which protect against serogroups A, C, W and Y. [Available under the National Immunisation Program for certain groups] or on private script.
+Recommended for [infants and young children, adolescents], occupational exposures, some travel and certain medical conditions.
 This can be also offered to those who wish to protect themselves or their family from these serogroups of meningococcal disease.

 Check the National Immunisation Schedule and the relevant jurisdictional schedule for up-to-date information on currently funded vaccines, as schedules change from time to time.
 For example, in early 2017, some states implemented a time-limited adolescent ACWY vaccination program to address the changing epidemiology of serogroup W disease.